joeycastillo/The-Open-Book/README.md

 As of October 2020, more than 100 Open Book and E-Book FeatherWing PCBs have been shipped and are in the hands of makers, and several folks have posted photos of their completed builds!
 I know that Adafruit remains excited about the Take Flight with Feather run, but the ongoing COVID situation has left the timing of that in question.

 As summer turned to fall, I got it in my head to try to build the Open Book's reader software using CircuitPython, which spawned the [circuitpyui project](https://github.com/joeycastillo/circuitpyui) in September.
 This project aims to create an event-driven UI framework on top of CircuitPython's displayio.
-I still think this is a great idea Ñ and it actually works pretty well on TFT-based devices so far Ñ but there was also some [democracy-related work](https://github.com/joeycastillo/voteforthedemocrat) that needed doing this fall, so I haven't made as much progress on this as I had hoped.
+I still think this is a great idea â€” and it actually works pretty well on TFT-based devices so far â€” but there was also some [democracy-related work](https://github.com/joeycastillo/voteforthedemocrat) that needed doing this fall, so I haven't made as much progress on this as I had hoped.

 I have tried my best to document this project pretty relentlessly, from the silkscreen itself to the [documentation](https://github.com/joeycastillo/The-Open-Book/tree/master/eBook%20Feather%20Wing/Documentation%20Packet) [packets](https://github.com/joeycastillo/The-Open-Book/tree/master/eBook%20Feather%20Wing/Documentation%20Packet) that come packed with each PCB.
 Having said that, I also recognize that I have not done as good a job as I could have in creating guidelines for contributors or outlining the areas where outside help would have the most impact.
 This hasn't some stopped folks from very generously contributing their time and effort to the project!
 Still, I know that this is an area that I need to improve, and my hope is that as fall turns to winter, I can get the project to a state where folks feel more empowered to take part.